 Some creditors will send account information to one, but not all three, nationwide credit reporting agencies.

-If one report has credit information missing from others, send a copy of the more complete report to the other credit reporting agencies with a cover letter asking that the missing information be included in your file.
-Do the same if you've worked hard to clean up one report, and now want the others to reflect accurate information as well.
+If one report has credit information missing, send a copy of the complete report to the other agencies with a cover letter asking the agency to include the missing information in your file.
+If you've worked hard to clean up one report, you'll also want the others to reflect accurate information.

-Your report may also be missing accounts because your local banks or credit union might not provide information to credit reporting agencies.
-If this is your situation, try the following:
+Your report might also be missing accounts.
+This kind of omission can happen if your local bank or credit union doesn't provide information to credit reporting agencies.
+If you're in this situation, try the following: